tinymce/tinymce-docs/enterprise/check-links-and-embed-media/index.md

 These plugins require an additional [server-side component]({{ site.baseurl }}/enterprise/server/) to be installed and configured.

 You'll also need to do some [Linkchecker server configuration]({{ site.baseurl }}/enterprise/check-links-and-embed-media/linkchecker-server/) and [Media Embed server configuration]({{ site.baseurl }}/enterprise/check-links-and-embed-media/mediaembed-server/).

+> **Important note:** The Linkchecker and Media Embed server currently do not support integration with IBM WebSphere Application Server.